 I am the perfect calming force at a wedding.
 I am compassionate and inquisitive.
 Something to remember on your wedding day is to actually take it all in, breathe, be present in the moment and create memories.
 One of my favorite quotes is, "We do not remember days, we remember moments."- Cesare Pavese.
 When you think about it, this is so true!
 The images created on your wedding day will be the trigger; not only to the memories created but also to the moments you shared throughout the day.

 On the personal side- I am married to the kindest man you will ever meet, hopefully, you will have that chance.
 We have four children, David and Matthew, Christopher and Katie.
 Our family is very important, and I have to say, I was a little lost when- in the same year- my sister moved to Michigan, and my parents moved to Georgia.
 Thankfully they have all regained their senses, and are back in California, where they belong.
-We round out our family with three precious Labrador Retrievers- yellow, chocolate, and charcoal, Midnight, Bailey and Ghost.
+We round out our family with two precious Labrador Retrievers- chocolate, and charcoal, Bailey and Ghost.
 Don't get me started these pups are adorable!

 For those that care, I have three Bachelor degrees: Business Management, Information Systems, and Photography.
 Awards…numerous print competition awards- we are continually striving to be better than yesterday, several online and print magazines, including Photo District News (PDN) in 2010, achieving a Top Knot Award in the ceremony category, and Wedisson.
 I am constantly furthering my education and knowledge of photography by attending photography workshops nation-wide, and annual conventions.
 I belong to several professional organizations, including Wedding and Portrait Photographers International (WPPI), Photographers of America (PPA), Sony Imaging PRO Support, and am currently working towards becoming a Certified Professional Photographer (CPP).
 My work can be found in a variety of online wedding publications such as Ceremony Magazine, Real Weddings, Borrowed and Blue, Sacramento Bride and Groom, Style Me Pretty, as well as, print publications including PDN, Ceremony Magazine, Diablo Bride, Real Weddings, and Sacramento Bride and Groom.

 The Debbie not everybody knows: